 We can do better.

-This is my sort-of-system for better product descriptions.
+This is my sort-of-system for how to write great product descriptions.
+Use as you see fit.
 Use as you see fit.

 Two Kinds Of Descriptions

 - The SERP snippet, to improve rankings and generate clicks

 - The product description page, to generate sales

 Both impact rankings.
 But writing just for rankings will kill sales, and vice-versa.
 You have to find the right balance.

 I beg of you, please don’t go and rewrite 10,000 product descriptions to the exact formula I outline here.
 It’s a starting point.
 Be creative.